-Cyril gave a start of surprise, and would have spoken, but Master Goldsworthy held up his hand, and said,-

-"Please let me continue my story to the end.
-This act was not the consequence of the service that you had rendered him.
-He had previously consulted me on the subject, and stated his intentions to me.
-He had met you at Mr. Wallace's, and at once recognised your name, and learnt from Mr. Wallace that you were the son of Sir Aubrey Shenstone.
+Cyril gave a start of surprise, and would have spoken, but Master Goldsworthy held up his hand, and said,-- name, and learnt from Mr. Wallace that you were the son of Sir Aubrey Shenstone.
 He studied your character, had an interview with Dr. Hodges, and learnt how fearlessly you were devoting yourself to the work of aiding those stricken with the Plague.
 With his own son he had reason for being profoundly dissatisfied.
 The young man had thrown off his authority, had become a notorious reprobate, and had, he believed, sunk down to become a companion of thieves and highwaymen.
-He had come up to London solely to make a last effort to save him from his evil courses and to give him a chance of reformation by sending him out to New
+He had come up to London solely to make a last effort to save him from his evil courses and to give him a chance of reformation by sending him out to New England.

-England.